robertlakatos/me/_teaching/NLP-I.md

 ## Requirements

-- Fewer absences than allowed.
+- Attendance sheet: Fewer absences than allowed.
 Active participation in classes.
-- Organizing into teams (2-4 people) or working individually.
 - Creating a working application and presenting it in the form of a video using the solutions and models learned in class.
      - It must be uploaded to Github and shared.
      - Maximum length of video is 5-10 minutes.
      - In the video, each creator must present their own contribution. (for 3-8 minutes)
      - At the end of the video, the application must be shown in action. (for 1-2 minutes)
+- Organizing into teams (2-4 people) or working individually.
+- If the creator(s) uses a service based on a generative language model to complete the task, then must attach the prompt log to the completed project as additional material.
-- The team members do not receive a uniform ticket, but get the ticket in proportion to the task they have completed in the project.
+- It is not sure that the team members receive a uniform grades, but get the grades in proportion to the task they have completed in the project.
 - Method of submission: [By email](mailto:lakatos.robert@inf.unideb.hu)
 - Submission deadline: ****